MicroHealthLLC/FluentasAI/Privacy-Policy.md

-I'll help you create an updated Privacy Policy that aligns with the Terms of Service and demonstrates A2P 10DLC compliance.
-Based on the external data and your requirements, here's the comprehensive updated version:

----

-# **Privacy Policy for FluentasAI SMS Services**
+# **Privacy Policy for FluentasAI SMS Services*

 **Effective Date:** July 10, 2026
 **Last Updated:** July 28, 2026

 ## 1. Introduction

 MicroHealth LLC ("MicroHealth," "we," "us," or "our") operates the FluentasAI platform accessible at https://ai.microhealthllc.com/ (the "Website," "Platform," or "Service").
 This Privacy Policy describes how we collect, use, disclose, and protect information when you use our SMS messaging capabilities, including our Send and SignFlow features, in full compliance with A2P 10DLC (Application-to-Person 10-Digit Long Code) regulations and applicable privacy laws.
+This covers 2 features to send a one time passcode to decrypt a document sent by FluentasAI Send or perform document signatures with a one time passcode with FluentasAI Signflow.

 **By using our SMS services, you acknowledge that you have read, understood, and agree to this Privacy Policy and our Terms of Service.**